How Can You Achieve Maximum Results with Minimum Effort?

 Get it now?

-I hope so, but also consider this: People love individuals that they do not value everyday.
+I hope so, but also consider this: People love individuals they do not value every day.

-Think about a friend you may like and/or love, but once you lost that relationship it didn't mean much to you.
+Think about a friend you may like and/or love, but once you lost that relationship, it didn't mean much to you.
 The lesson is in what that relationship meant.
-Because when it doesn't mean anything, it's because it was NOT valued or worth anything to you.
+When it doesn't mean anything, it's because it was NOT valued or worth anything to you.

-Problem is, we get caught up in trying to make them value us, as we value them, when we shouldn't have to try to make that happen.
-When relationships are scarily easy, that usually means the relationship is true and it is meant to be.
-That's the person you need to see as your wife and/or husband.
+The problem is we get caught up in trying to make them value us as we value them when we shouldn't have to try to make that happen.
+When relationships are scarily easy, that usually means the relationship is genuine, and it is intended to be.
+You need to see that person as your partner.
 That's the person fate chose for you.
-It's not the person you have to fight with for understanding or acceptance.
-And it's certainly not the person you have to fight with for love, affection and attention.
+It's not the person you must fight with for understanding or acceptance.
+And it's certainly not the person you must fight with for love, affection, and attention.

-But again, to many of us associate the effort or "the fight" for that love, with how much that person values us.
+But again, many of us associate the effort or "the fight" for that love with how much that person values us.
 And that has nothing to do with it.
-You can be loved and not be valuable...
+You can be loved and not be valuable.

-I guarantee that if you stopped trying, you'd see just how effortless love really is, and how unfit your partner may be.
-Which takes me to part II.
+I guarantee that if you stopped trying, you'd see just how effortless love is, and how unfit your partner may be, which takes me to part II.

 PART II: STOP TRYING

-But others do not yet accept that their marriage was destined for divorce, or that the 10 year relationship will never be a "marriage", or that the situation-ship will never be more than a situation...
+But others do not yet accept that their marriage was destined for divorce, that the 10-year relationship will never be a "marriage," or that the situation-ship will never be more than a situation.

-Now when I say "mature" that speaks to a lot of things.
+Now, when I say "mature," that speaks to a lot of things.
 But in short, it primary speaks to an individual's level of growth.
-Because unfortunately a lot of us are "trying" in relationships with immature people.
-And you will keep trying because those are individuals who are still learning how to love, how they want to be loved, how to accept and be accepting, and the difference between love and value.
+Unfortunately, a lot of us are "trying" in relationships with immature people.
+And you will keep trying because those are individuals who are still learning how to love, how they want to be loved, how to accept and be accepted, and the difference between love and value.

-So, instead of believing we can grow people and help them change, we have to recognize when they need to be left alone!
-(Another blog post coming soon...)
+So, instead of believing we can grow people and help them change, we must recognize when they need to be left alone!

-Because when you really love and value someone, you don't try, you just do...and everything you do is what you want to do (makes you happy) and is ultimately with consideration to your partner.
-You don't cheat, because you don't want to, you're happy.
+Because when you love and value someone, you don't try, you do...and everything you do is what you want to do (makes you happy) and is ultimately with consideration to your partner.
+You don't cheat because you don't want to; you're happy.
 You don't lie because you don't want to.
-You don't manipulate, because you don't want to.
-Everything becomes easy, because that's the effortlessness of loving and being valued!
+You don't manipulate because you don't want to.
+Everything becomes easy because that's the effortlessness of loving and being valued!

 Remember value and love are not the same.
 Being loved doesn't always mean being valued.

 I encourage you to practice what you have learned.
-Essentially stop trying, and come back and tell me how that felt for you, what you recognized and how you begin to see how little or how much the other person values you...share your thoughts in the comments below.
+Essentially, stop trying and come back and tell me how that felt for you, what you recognized, and how you began to see how little or how much the other person values you.